Compton, Guildford: Potteries

 The Compton Potters' Arts Guild was formed in 1899 by Mary Fraser-Tytler (her name before marriage to G. F. Watts) and initially used a source of local clay discovered during the building of Limnerslease.
 It continued until 1954.

 Artist and historian Mary Wondrausch lived and worked in the parish at the site of a former brickworks.
-Made of local clay from the foundations of the pottery of Mary Wondrausch, sculptor Jon Edgar's Compton Triptych was unveiled in November 2011.
+Made of local clay from the foundations of her pottery, sculptor Jon Edgar's Compton Triptych was unveiled in November 2011.
 The three terracotta heads celebrate the parish of Compton and the diverse figures who have contributed to this community.